 - Companies engaged in the priority areas of economic activities listed under the Investment Priorities Plan (IPP) of the Board of Investments.

 - Companies engaged in services and manufacturing sectors.

-As is true of every residence by investment program, the SIRV isn’t for everyone.
+As is true of every residence-by-investment program, the SIRV isn’t for everyone.
 For example, if you would like to invest in real estate as a way to diversify your investment portfolio, then steer clear of this program – real estate investment isn’t allowed.

-So, who does the special investor’s resident visa work the best for?
+So, who does the special investor’s resident visa work best for?
 There are three distinct groups of investors who’d benefit the most:

 - Those who want to reside in the Philippines for an indefinite period of time.